 (The Spirit is pleased to share with our readers vignettes of life in the 19th century as originally reported in past issues of the newspapers.
 These reproduced stories include their original headlines and spelling.)

-Local Intelligence (February 5, 1896)
+(February 12, 1896)